 It totally depends upon you.
 It is legal to pay in cash.
 Often preferred by a company that employs fewer employees/ workers.
 Because paying a lot of employees in cash every month may bring in a lot of miscalculations and chaos.

 According to labour standards, employees those who are eligible to receive overtime payments for more hours worked (hours depends on firm) are called non-exempt/ non-excluded employees.
 On the other hand, employees those who are excluded from such act are called exempt employees.
 Generally, salaried employees are the exempted ones.

 - If I decide to subscribe for a payroll system, should it be cloud or on – premise?

 Good to hear that you have chosen to be smart.
 A cloud based payroll software is always a perfect pick-me-up considering its cost-friendliness, flexibility and ease of use feature.

 - What are the prime benefits of automating the payroll?

 It totally keeps you away from payroll redundancies and mistakes.
 It ensures that legal procedures are being followed and compliances are met.
 Let’s your HR department focus on other important duties that require more human intervention and intelligence.

 Hope these answers help you make a sound decision for your firm.
-To know how our cloud based payroll software can help streamline payroll for your business, write to us at email@example.com or SMS SAGE to 56767 for a FREE demo.
+To know how our cloud based payroll software can help streamline payroll for your business, write to us at email@example.com.